Unilever streamlines its leadership structure

 Harish joined Unilever in 1976 in India and worked in several sales and marketing positions, before joining the Board of Hindustan Lever Ltd in 1995 as Personal Products business Director.
-He was also Personal Products Category Leader for the Central Asia and Middle East (CAME) business group and a member of the International Category Boards for Oral, Skin Care and Hair categories.
-In 2000, he moved to the UK as Senior Vice President for the Hair Care and Oral Care categories and in 2001 was appointed President, Home & Personal Care Latin America.
+He was also Personal Products Category Leader for the Central Asia and Middle East (CAME) business group and a member of the International Category Boards for Oral, Skin Care and Hair divisions.
+In 2000, he moved to the UK as Senior Vice President for the Hair Care and Oral Care divisions and in 2001 was appointed President, Home & Personal Care Latin America.
 In 2004, Harish was appointed President, Home and Personal Care North America.

 Sandy Ogg (51)

-Sandy joined Unilever in 2003 from Motorola, as Senior Vice President Human Resources for the Foods Division.
+Sandy joined Unilever in 2003 from Motorola, as Senior Vice President Human Resources for the Foods & Refreshment Division.
 Before joining Motorola as Senior Vice President management development, Sandy spent 15 years in consulting in leadership and organisational effectiveness.
 He began his career as a line officer in the US Coast Guard.